Data Entry Clerk

 • IAAP (International Association of Administrative Professionals): Certification and career resources

-• Microsoft Learn: Free training modules and MOS certification prep
+• Microsoft Learn: Training modules and MOS certification prep

 • Google Workspace Training: Tutorials for Sheets, Docs, and Drive